Chart Color Schemes

 Cranbourne East - South is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Cranbourne East-South has high cultural diversity, with 47.3% of its population born overseas and 48.8% speaking a language other than English at home.
-Christianity is the main religion in Cranbourne East-South, comprising 38.1%.
-The 'Other' category is overrepresented at 10.6%, compared to Greater Melbourne's 6.5%.
+Cranbourne East-South has a high cultural diversity, with 47.3% of its population born overseas and 48.8% speaking a language other than English at home.
+Christianity is the predominant religion in Cranbourne East-South, accounting for 38.1% of the population.
+Notably, the 'Other' category comprises 10.6% of the population, higher than the 6.5% regional average.

 Frequently Asked Questions - Diversity